James Ossuary

 The James Ossuary is a 1st-century limestone box that was used for containing the bones of the dead.
-An Aramaic inscription meaning "James (Jacob), son of Joseph, brother of Jesus" is cut into one side of the box.
-The ossuary attracted scholarly attention due to its apparent association with the Christian holy family.
+An Aramaic inscription reading "Jacob (James), son of Joseph, brother of Yeshua" in translation is cut into one side of the box.
+The ossuary attracted scholarly attention due to its apparent association with the Christian Holy Family.
+It has been the subject of continuing debate over its authenticity.